 Any milk chocolate lovers can use their leftovers to make these impressive-looking teacakes.
-With a biscuit base and pillowy, mallow filling, our recipe makes a batch of 25, so you can easily package them up as gifts.
+With a biscuit base and pillowy, mallow filling, our recipe makes a batch of 25, so you can easily package them up as presents for gifting later.

 CARAMElised pear and chocolate upside-down cake

 Melt leftover chocolate down to use in this mouth-watering caramel-laden pear cake, which looks seriously impressive when turned out onto a plate or stand.

 These melt-in-the-mouth truffles are a rich and decadent way to upcycle that hoard of Easter chocolate.
 Add a splash of Tia Maria or brandy for an extra kick, or leave it out to keep them kid-friendly.